 Afterword

 Firstly, my sincerest thanks for getting this far through the book.
-I found it quite pleasurable (at most of the times) to write, and I hope that you have had the same experience reading it.
+I found it quite pleasurable (most of the time) to write, and I hope that you have had the same experience reading it.

 On The Tag-Line